 Here's an easy visual to understand exactly where those operating expenses are going, how to save costs, and the massive effect it can have on asset value.

-Surprisingly, the largest asset class in the world, still manage their buildings with more art than science.
-Largely dependent on manual processes and personal relationships, building operations have only recently become more exacting.
+Surprisingly, real estate is still largely dependent on manual processes and personal relationships, building operations have only recently become more exacting.

 This is not necessarily coming easy; most owners and operators would still prefer to stick with a vendor or partner they know than to follow the cold, hard data.
 But will this change?
 If so, how soon?